 Children may require surgery for a wide array of digestive conditions, malformations, and disorders, — ranging from appendicitis to tumors and more complex problems of the esophagus, liver, pancreas, stomach, and intestines.
-The Division of Pediatric Surgery at NewYork-Presbyterian/Phyllis and David Komansky Center for Children's Health is a major referral center for complex and rare digestive disorders in infants, children, and adolescents, offering a full range of general and specialized surgical services.
+The Division of Pediatric Surgery at NewYork-Presbyterian Komansky Children's Hospital is a major referral center for complex and rare digestive disorders in infants, children, and adolescents, offering a full range of general and specialized surgical services.

 The Division of Pediatric Surgery combines the skills and experience of specialists from all clinical disciplines.
 Our programs for children integrate the expertise of pediatric anesthesiologists, pediatric radiologists, pediatric gastroenterologists, neonatologists, perinatologists, and other surgical subspecialists to provide comprehensive care for young patients with complex and challenging problems.